iguessthislldo/opendds-devguide-converter/devguide/java_bindings.rst

 If you are using the debug version (``Food.dll``) you will need to inform the OpenDDS middleware that it should not look for ``Foo.dll``.
 To do this, add ``-Dopendds.native.debug=1`` to the Java VM arguments.

-See the publisher and subscriber directories in ``$DDS_ROOT/java/tests/messenger/`` for examples of publishing and subscribing applications using the OpenDDS Java bindings.
+See the publisher and subscriber directories in :ghfile:`java/tests/messenger/` for examples of publishing and subscribing applications using the OpenDDS Java bindings.

 * If you make subsequent changes to ``Foo.idl``, start by re-running MPC (step #5 above).
   This is needed because certain changes to ``Foo.idl`` will affect which files are generated and need to be compiled.

+.. _java_bindings--a-simple-message-publisher:

 **************************
 A Simple Message Publisher
 **************************

+..
+    Sect<10.4>

 This section presents a simple OpenDDS Java publishing process.
-The complete code for this can be found at ``$DDS_ROOT/java/tests/messenger/publisher/TestPublisher.java``.
+The complete code for this can be found at :ghfile:`java/tests/messenger/publisher/TestPublisher.java`.
 Uninteresting segments such as imports and error handling have been omitted here.
 The code has been broken down and explained in logical subsections.

+.. _java_bindings--initializing-the-participant:

 Initializing the Participant
 ============================

+..
+    Sect<10.4.1>

 DDS applications are boot-strapped by obtaining an initial reference to the Participant Factory.
 A call to the static method ``TheParticipantFactory.WithArgs()`` returns a Factory reference.